giuliano-t/giuliano-t.github.io/_projects/openai-to-freecad-workflow.md

 ## How It Works: A Prompt-Driven Modeling Pipeline

-1. **Instruction Input** — the user provides verbal instructions for a 3D part.
+1. **Instruction Input:** the user provides verbal instructions for a 3D part.
-2. **LLM Interpretation** — an LLM (via OpenAI API) translates these into executable Python code.
+2. **LLM Interpretation:** an LLM (via OpenAI API) translates these into executable Python code.
-3. **Code Execution** — the script runs in FreeCAD to automatically construct a parametric CAD model.
+3. **Code Execution:** the script runs in FreeCAD to automatically construct a parametric CAD model.

 ![Workflow Diagram](/assets/images/Workflow_Diagram_FreeCAD.png)